VISA Requirements for Foreign Students

 Step 2

-Receive the I-20 form with all the information the U.S. government needs about your term of study (level and field of study, dates to begin and complete your studies, and your ability to pay for your education).
+Receive the Form I-20, Certificate of Eligibility for Nonimmigrant Student Status with all the information the U.S. government needs about your term of study (level and field of study, dates to begin and complete your studies, and your ability to pay for your education).

 Step 3